cmu-delphi/delphi-epidata/docs/api/client_libraries.md

 ---
-title: Epidata API Client Libraries
+title: API Client
-parent: Epidata API Intro
-nav_order: 2
+parent: Other Endpoints (COVID-19 and Other Diseases)
 ---

-# Epidata API Client Libraries
+# Epidata API Clients

 To access Delphi Epidata programmatically, we recommend our client libraries: